liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/00-intro.markdown

 from scratch, deploying it, and developing it into a Guestbook portlet.

 Before beginning, make sure you have a Liferay development environment installed.
-You can learn how to install Liferay IDE or Lifeary Developer Studio in the [Beginning Liferay Development](/develop/learning-paths/-/knowledge_base/beginning-liferay-development-lp-6-2-develop-learnpath) learning path.
+You can learn how to install Liferay IDE or Liferay Developer Studio in the [Beginning Liferay Development](/develop/learning-paths/-/knowledge_base/beginning-liferay-development-lp-6-2-develop-learnpath) learning path.
 Though you can use the command line or any Java IDE that's